MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 Panel (Advanced tab or the Advanced System Settings item) to store the change in the registry.

 When you change environment variables in PowerShell, the change affects only the current session.
-This behavior resembles the behavior of the Set command in Windows-based environments and the Setenv command in UNIX-based environments.
+This behavior resembles the behavior of the Set command in the Windows Command Shell.

 You must also have permission to change the values of the variables.
 If you try to change a value without sufficient permission, the command fails, and